 It is called Padmaraga in Sri Lanka, but around the world it is more commonly known as Padparadscha sapphire.
 The name Padmaraga is derived from Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of orange and pink tones reflected from the gemstone.

 There is another variety of sapphires known as Pushparaga sapphires in Sri Lanka.
 Pushparaga sapphires are a mix of yellow and pink tones.
 In Sri Lanka, natural Pushparaga sapphires also attract a premium price, but they are less widely known around the world.
-We believe the word Padparadscha sapphire derived from the combination of words Padmaraga and Pushparaga.
+We believe the word Padparadscha sapphire derived from the combination of words Padmaraga and Pushparaga when in Europe this was mispronounced.

 Hence currently the meaning of Padparadscha is those sapphires with a mix of pink and orange hues in their body colour.